Lasers and 3D Measurement Systems Aid in Rail Inspection

 Laser modules can be specified to provide optimal performance in a given application.
 The optimal wavelength for a laser diode module for rail inspection will be application-specific and camera responsivity will be an important determinant.
 Output power is a key consideration.
 Increased power will provide a brighter laser line but this will need to be balanced with thermal management considerations that could increase form factor, as well as laser safety considerations.
 Line thickness and uniformity will greatly determine the accuracy of results.
 Narrower lines will enable greater defect detection but non-uniformity such as bright spots in the laser line must be avoided to ensure an accurate system.
 Reliability is a must to ensure repeatable results.

-To learn more about specifying laser modules, download our Successful Laser Module Specification Whitepaper.
+To learn more about specifying laser modules, download our Optimizing System Performance: A Guide to Specifying Laser Modules Whitepaper.

 3D Measurement